-Cheryl is responsible for tailored corporate membership services and business development, and can help set up a corporate membership package to your needs.
+Cheryl is responsible for tailored corporate subscription services and business development, and can help set up a corporate subscription package to your needs.

-If you have any suggestions or requests for content, Gabrielle would love to hear from you.
+If you have any suggestions or requests for content, Lauren would love to hear from you.

-Fiona, our membership manager, has brought a fresh perspective to our team and initiated change based on member feedback.
-Fiona’s role is to foster two-way communication with our current and past members, as well as other RTW networks, ensuring we meet both their content and administrative needs.
+Fiona, our subscription manager, has brought a fresh perspective to our team and initiated change based on subscriber feedback.
+Fiona’s role is to foster two-way communication with our current and past subscribers, as well as other RTW networks, ensuring we meet both their content and administrative needs.

 Fiona is always open for a chat about how we can do better, so please drop her line if you have any feedback.
-Fiona can also assist in arranging new memberships and renewals.
+Fiona can also assist in arranging new subscriptions and renewals.

 Senior Web Developer